seanelizabethcaron/usermanager/README.md

     send_reminder boolean)
 ```

+### U-M API Directory Integration

+User Manager supports automatically adding the user to an MCommunity group when it is approved (for example, an all staff email announcement list).

+Note that the client ID (aka client key) provided for the application by ITS must be added as an Also Known As entry for the owning group of the MCommunity
+group that we will be modifying with automated adds.

 ### OpenID Connect configuration

 Ensure that we are setting the REMOTE_USER environment variable.
 The easiest way to do this is to configure OIDCRemoteUserClaim with the email attribute and use the filter to parse out the user name.